Lu1gi21/social-media-post-generator/README.md

 ## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Commit your changes
-4. Push to the branch
-5. Create a Pull Request
+We welcome contributions!
+Please see our [Contributing Guide](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.

+## Security

+For security concerns, please see our [Security Policy](SECURITY.md).

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

-- OpenAI for GPT models
+- OpenAI for providing the GPT models
-- LangChain for the agent framework
-- DuckDuckGo for web search capabilities
+- The open-source community for various tools and libraries
+- Contributors and maintainers of this project